 🏛️ Greece (Santorini, Mykonos, Athens)

 The Greek islands are another dream: blue domes, Aegean views, sunsets in Oia.
-Coverage in Santorini and Mykonos is good in tourist areas, although it can be weaker on some remote beaches.
+Coverage in Santorini and Mykonos is good in tourist areas, although it may be weaker on some remote beaches.
 Since Greece is part of the EU, it fits perfectly into any eSIM plan for Europe.

 🌵 Mexico (Riviera Maya, Cancun, Los Cabos)

 For Latin American couples, Mexico is a very popular option.
 The Riviera Maya has some of the best all-inclusive resorts in the world.
 4G LTE coverage is good in Cancun, Tulum, and Los Cabos.
-For Mexico and the rest of America, PuraSim's international plans offer the best coverage-price ratio.
+For Mexico and the rest of America, PuraSim's international plans offer the best coverage-to-price ratio.

 Summary table of destinations